Rights and Responsibilities of Students

 The dean of the School of Management, or a delegate of the dean, may place a student on an emergency suspension from residence or academic status when (1) the student has been arrested for or charged with serious criminal behavior by law enforcement authorities; or (2) the student allegedly violated a disciplinary rule of the School of Management and the student’s presence on campus poses a significant risk to the safety or security of members of the community.

 Following an individualized risk and safety analysis, the student will be notified in writing of the emergency suspension.
-A student who is notified of an emergency suspension will have 24 hours to respond to the notice.
+A student who is notified of an emergency suspension will have twenty-four hours to respond to the notice.
 The emergency suspension will not be imposed prior to an opportunity for the student to respond unless circumstances warrant immediate action for the safety and security of members of the community.
 In such cases, the student will have an opportunity to respond after the emergency suspension has been imposed.

 When a student in the School of Management is placed on an emergency suspension, the matter will be referred for disciplinary action in accordance with school policy.
 Such a suspension may remain in effect until disciplinary action has been taken with regard to the student; however, it may be lifted earlier by action of the dean or dean’s delegate, or by the disciplinary committee after a preliminary review.